akihikodaki/dts/doc/dts_gsg/config.rst

 Another approach to run into debug mode.
 With this option on, DTS will hang and wait for user command before execution of each test case.

+**--re_run**

+Some cases may failed due to miscellaneous packets, rerun those test cases can generate the stable result.

+**--commands**

+Allow user specify some commands which can be executed on DUT or Tester in the process of DPDK Test Suite preparation.

 DPDK Release Preparation
 ------------------------